amzn/style-dictionary/docs/src/content/docs/info/architecture.md

 ## 4. Run preprocessors over the dictionary

 Allows users to configure [custom preprocessors](/reference/hooks/preprocessors), to process the merged dictionary as a whole, rather than per token file individually.
+These preprocessors have to be applied in the config, either on a global or platform level.

 ## 5. Iterate over the platforms

 For each platform defined in your [config](/reference/config), Style Dictionary will do a few steps to get it ready to be consumed on that platform.
 You don't need to worry about one platform affecting another because everything that happens in a platform is non-destructive.
+Platform-applied preprocessors run now instead of beforehand in step 4.

 ## 5a.
 Transform the tokens